-They are made by cutting the wood into blocks and gluing the blocks together with the end grain up.
-This type has many seams on display to show variations in colour and grain.
+They are made by cutting the wood into blocks and gluing the blocks together with the end grain.
+This type has many seams on display to show variations in color and grain.

-They can withstand chopping and are the most durable wooden cutting board.
+They can withstand chopping and are the most durable wood-cutting board.
 They require more maintenance.
 They are best used for carving raw meat, cutting through bones, and chopping vegetables with less fluid, like broccoli.

 Edge grain cutting boards use the horizontal edge side of the wood to make it.
 They are made by cutting the wood into strips and gluing them together.
 They have fewer seams than end grain, and the grain is close and runs the length of the board.

 The grain makes it more resistant to moisture.
 They are more prone to scratches and knife marks.
 They are best used for cutting food that contains fluid, like cooked red meat, tomatoes, and citrus fruit.